Approximate Equivariance via Projection-based Regularisation: Equivariant Projection Regularisation

 \subsection{Projection in Fourier Space}

 The previous section motivates the use of the norm of the projection operator as a regulariser.
-When the projection operator in Equation~\ref{eqn:projection_operator} is efficiently computable in the spatial domain, e.g., for small finite groups (see Section~\ref{sec:experiments_discrete_rotation_equivariance}), this is straightforward; Algorithm~\ref{alg:projection} provides pseudo-code for this case.
-However, in many applications, the group is large (for instance, uncountably infinite, as in $SO(n)$, the group of rotations about the origin in $\mathbb{R}^n$; see Section~\ref{sec:so2_equivariance}).
+When the projection operator in Equation~\ref{eqn:projection_operator} is efficiently computable in the spatial domain, e.g., for small finite groups (see Section~\ref{sec:experiments_discrete_rotation_equivariance}), this is straightforward; the algorithm in Figure~\ref{alg:projection} provides pseudo-code for this case.
+However, in many applications, the group is large (for instance, uncountably infinite, as in $SO(n)$, the group of rotations about the origin in $\mathbb{R}^n$; see Sections~\ref{sec:so2_equivariance} and \ref{sec:medmnist}).
 In such cases, the integral in Equation~\ref{eqn:projection_operator} rarely admits a closed-form solution.

 We therefore switch to the spectral domain.
 We assume the following setup, which is in line with the geometric deep learning blueprint~\citep{bronstein2021geometric} that constructs equivariant networks as a composition of equivariant linear layers with equivariance-preserving non-linearities.
-Let $G$ be a compact group with normalised Haar measure $\lambda$, and consider linear maps $T:L^2(G)\!\to\!L^2(G)$ on the Hilbert space of square-integrable complex functions,
+Let $G$ be a compact group with normalised Haar measure $\lambda$, and consider linear maps $T:L^2(G)\!\to\!L^2(G)$ on the Hilbert space of square-integrable complex functions $L^2(G)=\{f:G\rightarrow\mathbb{C}\}$ with inner product

 We study equivariance with respect to the (left) regular representation $\tau:G\to U(L^2(G))$ defined by

 We denote by $\widehat{G}$ the set of equivalence classes of finite-dimensional irreducible representations of $G$ and call it the \emph{unitary dual} of $G$.
 Each $[\pi]\in\widehat G$ has a representative $\pi:G\to U(V_\pi)$ with $d_\pi=\dim V_\pi$.
 For $f\in L^2(G)$, we define the \textit{(non-abelian) Fourier transform} as